 Default Locale Setting — If the user-specified locale is not supported, MATLAB uses the default locale en_US.US-ASCII.

-UI Language Setting — The UI language setting should be set to either the same language as the user-specified locale or to US-English.
+UI Language Setting — Set the UI language to either the same language as the user-specified locale or to US-English.
 Otherwise, non-7-bit ASCII characters might not display properly.

 Supported Character Set — MATLAB supports the character set specified by the user locale setting.
 However, MATLAB might not properly handle character codes greater than 2 bytes.